top of page

 If you hold a PhD in the humanities, you probably look back on your graduate work with mixed feelings—that is part of the normal growth process.
 But this situation is different.
 All academics share one constant: reliance on the scholarship of others.
 None of us can visit every archive, read every letter, or unearth every document ourselves.
 We depend on those with the deepest access and expertise to convey the essential facts, and it is reasonable—even necessary—to trust the person with the strongest reputation for knowledge of a particular archive.

-Researchers should be aware of the antisemitism in Lafferty’s letters; the Holocaust denial propaganda materials in Box 4 of the Lafferty collection; his handwritten timeline of denialist literature; how he refers to Jews when the subject arises; and, in particular, the January 24, 1990 letter in which he explicitly rejects the Holocaust, explains why he never accepted it, and outlines his decades-long interest in denialism.
-This letter appears to have been prompted by a story he read titled “The Bigot,” and he seems to have intended it as a statement that he was not one.
-I have therefore asked the University of Tulsa to label these archival materials so that Lafferty’s Holocaust denial is unmistakable and easy to verify.
+Researchers should be able to recognize the antisemitism in Lafferty’s letters without needing to know the archive thoroughly, and to have the tools to approach it knowledgeably.
+This includes the Holocaust denial propaganda materials in Box 4 of the Lafferty collection, his handwritten timeline of denialist literature, and the ways he refers to Jews when the subject arises.
+Most notably, there is a letter dated January 24, 1990, in which Lafferty explicitly rejects the reality of the Holocaust, explains why he never accepted it, and outlines his decades-long engagement with denialist thought.
+The letter appears to have been prompted by a story he read titled “The Bigot,” and he seems to have intended it as a statement that he was not one.
+I have therefore asked the University of Tulsa to label these materials clearly, so that Lafferty’s Holocaust denial is unmistakable and easily verifiable.

 Ferguson's own commentary shows why such labeling matters.
 In discussing the character Dotty on his blog, he treats her repeated use of “the Old Jew” and “a debt-caller” as expressions of personal anguish rooted in a specific historical Catholic setting, and he distinguishes them from the author’s views.
 He writes, "I would balance this carefully against the other treatments of Jewish individuals in his works, and remind again that these are not the words of the author, but of the character he created . . . ."
 Read on its own, this interpretation is plausible.
 However, in the absence of archival context—particularly the denialist material—it can have the effect of insulating Lafferty from the implications of his text.
 Notably, Dotty was published by the same correspondent who received the January 24, 1990 letter.
 In this respect, the interpretation risks obscuring rather than illuminating the author’s ideology.
-Awareness of the denialist material is therefore not a peripheral supplement, but a necessary condition for analysis of these themes in Lafferty’s fiction and role in his biography.
+Awareness of the denialist material is therefore not a peripheral supplement, but a necessary condition for analysis of this and other conspiratorial themes in Lafferty’s fiction.

-I do not know whether Ferguson and others overlooked the Holocaust denial material, read past it without recognizing its weight, judged it beyond their academic scope, postponed addressing it as too complex for open discussion, or saw only part of it because of limits on time or focus.
-Whatever the reason, it is an important aspect of Lafferty’s intellectual history that should be noted, as are other things he said that might be difficult to hear.
+I do not know whether Ferguson and others overlooked the Holocaust denial material, read past it without recognizing its significance, judged it outside their academic scope, set it aside as too complex for open discussion, or simply saw only part of it due to limits of time or focus.
+Whatever the reason, this aspect of Lafferty’s intellectual history deserves acknowledgment, along with other statements of his that may be difficult to confront.

 For example, in a letter to his correspondent Al Doty, Lafferty wrote, "there is a pretty good bunch of Blacks who are competent or better as writers and do not need any reverse discrimination to help them out.
 Steven Barnes is probably the best of them, or I may think so because I know him the best, but there's a dozen or so who are adequate, and people don't especially think of them as Black."
 One of the inadequate Blacks for Lafferty was Octavia E. Butler, now in the Library of America, which also issued the edition of Lafferty's Past Master edited by Andrew Ferguson.
 Lafferty wrote, "But Blacks in Science Fiction and Fantasy are favored with a sort of reverse discrimination.
 Octavia Butler has received accolades far beyond what is deserved by her unimpressive work."